-1.6.3 60.
+- 1.7.2 The National Planning Policy Framework sets out the Government's planning policies for England and how these should be applied.
+It provides a framework within which locally prepared plans for housing and other development can be produced. - 1.7.3 Delivering a sufficient supply of homes 60.
 To support the Government's objective of significantly boosting the supply of homes, it is important that a sufficient amount and variety of land can come forward where it is needed, that the needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay.